 John spent his first few days at Simplex helping to clean, build workstations, and fix windows.
 It was not long, however, until he began wiring panels.
 Julius had hired a moonlighter from another company to wire the first panel, but he never came back after the first day.
 This led Julius to ask John if he thought he could learn to read a schematic and finish wiring the panel.
 John said yes, and his career as a panel builder was launched

 For the first few years John and Julius were the only permanent employees.
 Though Julius did hire a few part-time panel builders to help here and there.
 Julius focused on getting the customers and John built the panels.

 Julius was educated as an electrical engineer and had been a salesman with Cutler Hammer.
 “He was an excellent salesman.
 He brought in the work, I built the panels and then he brought more work in – he was like a machine,” John recalled.

 “The first couple of years were pretty grueling.
 I had started college full time in the spring semester of 1970.
 I went back and forth between school and Simplex and worked every Saturday.
 Saturdays were good days to catch up.
 After about a year, I started working at Simplex more during the day and switched to taking night classes.”

 John continued that, “Julius was bringing in more and more work and we could not always find reliable help.
 Eventually, it became more and more difficult for me for me to keep up with school – I never ended up finishing.”

 During this period of rapid growth key Simplex customers included RR Donnelley and what John described as the “game changer” Continental Can.
 Not surprisingly, Simplex soon outgrew the Cicero location and moved to a larger building in LaGrange, IL.

 Other changes were in the works as well.
-Stay tuned for New Directions …
+Take a look at Simplex’s New Directions …

 Manufacturers Simplex System Controls’ Blog is looking to hear from you.